Skip to main content

 What are Scopes?

-Scopes tell mappings which repeater to target.
+Scopes tell mappings which specific repeater to target within the data.

 {